crossplane/crossplane/docs/stacks-guide-rook.md

 ---
-title: Using Rook Services toc: true weight: 450 indent: true
+title: "Stacks Guide: Rook" toc: true weight: 550 indent: true
 ---

+# Stacks Guide: Rook

+> Note: this guide does not follow along with the other stacks guides.
+It
+> deploys a different application (Yugastore) and involves using the GCP stack
-# Deploying Yugastore with Rook
+> along with the Rook stack.

 This user guide will walk you through [Yugastore] application deployment using Crossplane's [Rook] stack to run [YugabyteDB] in a Google Cloud [GKE] Kubernetes